bassosimone/baudelaire/README.md

 particular use it to assemble a rendezvous response as indicated above, by properly filling the *available* map.

-In case of success, Baudelaire will response with HTTP code equal to `200` and a JSON-formatted body compatible with the rendezvous response described above.
+In case of success, Baudelaire will respond with HTTP code equal to `200` and a JSON-formatted body compatible with the rendezvous response described above.
 Otherwise, if any operation fails, Baudelaire will set code equal to `500` and send as body an empty JSON object (i.e. `{}`).